 Trimeresurus gumprechti David, Vogel, Pauwels & Vidal 2002

-This species was named, upon his own request, after
+This species was named, upon his own request, after Mr. Andreas Gumprecht.

-is very commonly bred, but all animals available are from a very
+It is very easy to keep in captivity and is very commonly bred, but all animals available are from a very limited stem of six specimens.

 the pictures below show the variability of the males.
 All these specimens are offspring of animals from province Loei, Thailand.